narevignesh/loan_eligibility_prediction/README.md

 ---

 ## Model Description
-This project leverages a **Random Forest Classifier** to predict the approval status of loan applications based on customer data.
+This project leverages a **Logistic Regression Classifier** to predict the approval status of loan applications based on customer data.
 The model was trained using a dataset of loan records with features related to applicant demographics, financial information, and loan-related attributes.

 ### Features
 The model uses the following features: